tud-zih-ki/BALI/README.md

-  --tokenizer-init-config       Config Dictionary to initialize the tokenizer --tokenize-config             Config Dictionary for tokenize function parameters --compression-config          Prompt Compression Configuration for LLMLingua --open-llm-backend            Backend used for OpenLLM Framework (vllm or torch)
+  --tokenizer-init-config       Config Dictionary to initialize the tokenizer --tokenize-config             Config Dictionary for tokenize function parameters --compression-config          Prompt Compression Configuration for LLMLingua
 ```

 ## Citation